-While the above two are leadership roles and generally filled only with highly experienced HR professionals who have qualifications as well as proven track record in the corporate world, there are various mid to entry level positions as well.
+While the above two are leadership roles and generally filled only with highly experienced HR professionals who have qualifications as well as a proven track records in the corporate world, there are various mid to entry-level positions as well.
 These include:

 Trainers – Trainers are people who take care of imparting the necessary soft skills and job-related skills and knowledge, and empowering new hires to perform their roles correctly and efficiently.

-HR Generalists – The role of HR Generalist is to provide guidance, support, and help in implementation of the organization’s policies, take care of the documentation, compiling and analysing data, employee engagement and general query resolution of the employees as well as to be the communication coordinator between the management and the workforce.
+HR Generalists – The role of an HR Generalist is to provide guidance, support, and help in the implementation of the organization’s policies, take care of the documentation, compile and analyse data, employee engagement and general query resolution of the employees as well as to be the communication coordinator between the management and the workforce.

 HR Analysts – This profile requires excellent skills and is available in large companies where a lot of HR challenges and tasks need to be carried out.
-HR analysts evaluate a company’s processes, identifies challenge areas, finds the causes, and uses data-driven insights to help the management in overcoming those challenges.
-An HR analyst has to be highly qualified and well versed with strategic human resource management practices, and an expert in HR metrics and analysis of the same.
+HR analysts evaluate a company’s processes, identify challenge areas, find the causes, and use data-driven insights to help the management in overcoming those challenges.
+An HR analyst has to be highly qualified and well-versed in strategic human resource management practices, and an expert in HR metrics and analysis of the same.

 Courses for HR Professionals

 In the era of digital education, the importance of continuing education and skill development for employed professionals as well as young entrants to the corporate world has led to easy access to HR courses online.
 There are world-class courses for HR roles from the top leadership to the lower management.
 From the basic to advanced HR and Leadership & Management courses, Emeritus offers all learning options online.